Safety equipment changes now apply

 Is a sea kayak that is 3.7m in length with a battery powered motor (and sometimes without a motor) required to be registered?

-Will I be permitted to take my personal water craft (PWC) to Rottnest?
+Am I permitted to take my personal water craft (PWC) to Rottnest?

 Yes.
-The length of a vessel will no longer determine how far it can travel from the shore.
+The length of a vessel no longer determines how far it can travel from the shore.

 However, the length of your vessel should not be the only consideration when determining how far you can safely operate from shore.